What is Software Testing Life Cycle?

 What is the Software Testing Life Cycle?

-Software testing life cycle (STLC) involves systematic testing in phases, refining agile processes for consistency.
+Software Testing Life Cycle (STLC) is a step-by-step process that ensures software quality by systematically planning, designing, executing, and closing testing activities.
 The STLC sets goals for each project aspect, ensuring features meet requirements.
 Time constraints on each phase guarantee thorough software examination.

 This article explores STLC's importance, contrasting it with the SDLC.
 It covers STLC phases, entry/exit criteria, and best practices in test automation.